 LIST OF SERVICES INCLUDE:

-Full Psychiatric Assessment for Young Person (5-25)
+Full Psychiatric Assessment for Young Person (under 18 years)

 If you are undertaking an evaluation of a young person, it is best practice for both legal gaurdians to attend initial and feedback sessions in order for a more valid/authentic result and treatment plan.
+When parents are acrimoniously separated we may recommend other services.

 Full Feedback Post Assessment